 This week both me and this blog turned one-year older.
 As how I count my years since the age of 25, I am now only 17 years away from menopause.
 After 30, realism is the new optimism.
 But forget me.
 Lady and Pups is one-year old!!!
 Gosh!
 How did that happen and look what we’ve accomplished?
 1100+ likes on Facebook!??
 Practically legendary really… 187 followers on Weibo?!!
-China has NEVER seen such crowds… OH, stop it… But the most amazing of all is the birthday gift this DARLING city was carefully hiding from me all this time, a WHOPPING BONIFIED BLUE-SKY DAY all ribboned up for me to wake up to!?!
+China has NEVER seen such crowds… OH, stop it… I may have to start up an Instagram page soon to see how much further I could get!
+Or I might result to instagram abonnenten kaufen, we shall see!
+But the most amazing of all is the birthday gift this DARLING city was carefully hiding from me all this time, a WHOPPING BONIFIED BLUE-SKY DAY all ribboned up for me to wake up to!?!
 Nothing but VISIBLE HORIZON and BREATHABLE AIR!?
 Aww… Beijing, you shouldn’t have!
 It is MY day but I still want you to be the intolerable filthy asshole that you are…

 Well now.
 Where’s the cake? ….
 Umm see the thing is, I decided that as well as many other things like say… compliments, engagement rings and bikini-waxes, a birthday cake just isn’t something people should give themselves.
 So I am going to treat this post like any other posts BUT after saying all that, it just isn’t polite to not open a gift-box when the giver is practically begging you to… so I did.
 I. went.
 Outside.
 Dooo~do~dooo (insert some really nice trumpet music here), people!
 This is RARE as nowadays I don’t even have to leave my toilet to connect with the outside world!
 The sun was so BRIGHT it hurt my eyes… OMG is that my own SHADOW on the ground?!
 Really Beijing, this is TOO MUCH I can’t accept this!